fluid-project/infusion-docs/src/documents/Priorities.md

 The priority system is designed to be "open" in the face of evolving application designs that are worked on by different groups.
 As well as standard fixed priorities (represented by numbers or _extremal values_ such as `"first"` or `"last"`), Infusion priorities may be _constraint-based_ in which an element defines its priority only with respect to another element which is identified by _namespace_.
+The syntax and idiom for namespaces follows that for
+[event listeners](InfusionEventSystem.md#registering-a-listener-to-an-event).
 These constraint-based priorities are much less brittle than the use of fixed priorities, and are recommended whenever a priority directive seems to be required.

 ## Supported values for priorities ##